 Invoice Financing Example

-It is the first day of the month, and Nippity-Doo-Dah, a hypothetical maker of winter apparel, has just fulfilled a $200,000 contract for finished clothes with a retail chain.
-It is aware that the delay in payment — the retailer’s payment terms are 30 days — is going to leave Nippity-Doo-Dah short of cash for other operating needs.
+It’s the first day of the month, and Nippity-Doo-Dah, a hypothetical maker of winter apparel, has just fulfilled a $200,000 contract for finished clothes with a retail chain.
+It’s aware that the delay in payment—the retailer’s payment terms are 30 days—is going to leave Nippity-Doo-Dah short of cash for other operating needs.
 So, after sending the invoice to the retail chain, Nippity-Doo-Dah’s next step is to approach a company that occasionally finances its invoices.

 The financing company says it can wire Nippity-Doo-Dah 80% of the invoice value, or $160,000.
-The processing fee for the loan is 2%, and the factor fee — similar to an interest rate — will be 1% a week until the invoice is paid.
+The processing fee for the loan is 2%, and the factor fee—similar to an interest rate—will be 1% a week until the invoice is paid.
 The retailer actually pays 21 days after receiving the invoice, meaning Nippity-Doo-Dah will pay 3% interest on the $160,000.
-Altogether, Nippity-Doo-Dah’s owner owes the financing company $8,000 — $3,200 for processing plus $4,800 in interest.
+Altogether, Nippity-Doo-Dah’s owner owes the financing company $8,000.
+This breaks down into $3,200 for processing plus $4,800 in interest.
 With the payment in hand, the apparel maker wires $168,000 to the financing company.
-After deducing financing charges from the invoice amount, Nippity-Doo-Dah brings in $192,000 from the retailer.
+After deducting financing charges from the invoice amount, Nippity-Doo-Dah brings in $192,000 from the retailer.

 Day 2 Day 21 Day 28

 What happens Nippity-Doo-Dah receives 80% of the $200,000 invoice value from its financing company.
 This is basically the principal on the short-term loan.
-Nippity-Doo-Dah receives retailer's payment.
+Nippity-Doo-Dah receives retailer’s payment.
 Nippity-Doo-Dah returns loan values to finance company, along with the processing fee and 3% total factor fee.
-How much Nippity-Doo-Dah nets from the $200,000 order:
+Nippity-Doo-Dah nets $192,000 from the original $200,000 order.

 Cash flow +$160,000 +$200,000 -$168,000 N/A